 Conclusions On Pit Boss vs RECTEQ Pellet Grills

 However, I don’t really think that applies to most people, and on average you would find the cooking area of the RECTEQ RT-590 would provide sufficient cooking area for most requirements.
-The advantages of the smaller RECTEQ pellet grill being better materials, better build quality and better features (WiFi).
+The advantages of the smaller RECTEQ pellet grill are better materials and better build quality.

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.